kh77/spring-boot-multi-db/README.md

 ## Uncomment RuntimeException from BarService.java
-- try above url now then it will rollback both transaction
+- try above url then it will roll-back both transaction